 2012 - Present.
 Estimation of safe aircraft maneuverability with uncertain dynamics models.

-2008 - Present.
+2008 - 2014.
 Electromagnetic characterization, physics-based modeling, and probabilistic inference for precursor wiring fault detection.

 M.S.
 Electrical Engineering, Santa Clara University, 2004